National Museum Belgrade – Serbian Medieval Art

 The Crucifixion – Jakov Orfelin (c.
 1780)

-Personally, I make sure that I visit the National Museum every time when I’m in Belgrade.
+Personally, I make sure that I go to this museum every time when I’m in Belgrade.
 Certainly, one visit is not enough if you want to see everything properly.

-But, thanks to these photos, I can look at these marvellous works of art whenever I want.
+But thanks to these photos, I can look at these marvellous works of Serbian medieval art whenever I want.

 Back to Serbia